Contact Wild Ramp Publishing

 Microgrants

-Wild Ramp Publishing offers (at least) three $250 grants per year to cover printing costs for zines with a disability-justice focus.
+Wild Ramp Publishing offers (at least) three $250 grants per year to cover printing costs for zines with a disability justice focus.

 We’ve given eight microgrants so far!